-Most of the language courses offered by the Center for Language Education and Research are lottery courses (see section a330 for general information about Lottery courses).
-For lottery courses, make sure that you register during the lottery course registration period (see section b330 for information about which courses are lottery courses).
+Most of the language courses offered by the Center for Language Education and Research (CLER) are lottery courses (see section a330 for general information about lottery courses).
+For lottery courses, make sure that you register during the lottery entry period (see section b330 for information about which courses are lottery courses).